cecollard/cecollard/README.md

 Let's connect
-I'm actively exploring opportunities and always interested in conversations about the future of security, AI's role in the industry, and what great product leadership looks like in this space.
+I'm actively exploring and always interested in conversations about the future of security, AI's role in the industry, and what great product leadership looks like in this space.

 🔗 LinkedIn - https://www.linkedin.com/in/chriscollard/
 📬 Reach me via LinkedIn or GitHub Discussions or chriscollard@gmail.com